KogarashiNetwork/KogarashiNetwork.github.io/book/tutorial/nova_pallet.md

 # Nova Tutorial

-In this tutorial, we are going to import pallet-nova to substrate runtime and test its functionalities.
+In this tutorial, we are going to use [`pallet-nova`](https://github.com/KogarashiNetwork/Kogarashi/tree/master/pallet/nova) functionality by coupling with your pallet.
+We use [sum-storage](https://github.com/JoshOrndorff/recipes/tree/master/pallets/sum-storage) pallet as example and call [pallet-nova](https://github.com/KogarashiNetwork/Kogarashi/tree/master/pallet/nova) zero knowledge `verify` method before set storage value.
+If the `verify` is successful, the value can set as storage value.

 The steps are following.